 What My Hobby Taught Me About Seeking Advice

 It all started when a project on my honey-do list required me to dust off the circular saw.
-I discovered an interest in woodworking, so I joined a Facebook group for beginning woodworkers and soon had a hobby.
+I discovered an interest in woodworking.
+Naturally, the first thing I did was join a Facebook group for beginner woodworkers to make my new hobby official.
 This group is a place to get advice from peers, learn from other people’s mistakes, and share your latest projects for bragging rights.
-A lot of questions get posted in this group, and I noticed that the most helpful answers tend to start with “it depends”.
-This really got me to thinking about my industry and the importance of where and how people are getting advice.
+A lot of questions get posted in this group, and I noticed that the most helpful answers tend to start with “It depends.”
+This really got me thinking about the financial industry and the importance of how people are getting advice.

-Understand that your circumstances are unique and general advice typically does not apply
+Understand that your circumstances are unique, and general advice typically does not apply.

-Google is great, peers are better, professionals are best (sometimes)
+Google is great; peers are better, professionals are best (sometimes).

 As I mentioned above, most people start their research on Google.
 While that is a great place to get started, what if you don’t even know what questions you should be asking?
-Reaching out to your peers or someone who has been where you are and learned a lot since then, is a great next-step (hence the Facebook group I joined).
-At this point in my new hobby, it probably doesn’t make sense for me to consult with a licensed contractor on how to build a shoe-caddy for my entryway.
+Reaching out to your peers or someone who has been where you are and learned a lot since then is a great next step (hence the Facebook group I joined).
+At this point in my new hobby, it probably doesn’t make sense for me to consult with a licensed contractor on how to build a shoe caddy for my entryway.
 However, eventually, I will have learned just enough to be dangerous.
 I may get to a point where I’m confident enough in my abilities to tackle a big project.
 However, the problem is that I don’t know what I don’t know, and if I make a mistake on a major build, the results could be devastating.
 Financial advice is no different.
 There is a time and a place to hire a professional to help manage your financial resources, so it is important to be mindful when doing things on your own and to realize that there may be factors you don’t even know you should be considering.
 Most financial advisors will offer a no-cost consultation to help determine if you are at a point where hiring a professional makes sense.

-The more details you can provide, the better
+The more details you can provide, the better.

-Always use the right tool for the job
+Always use the right tool for the job.

 View related content at the links below: